 Effective 2006, New York State began to license mental health practitioners such as Mental Health Counselors and Marriage and Family Therapists.
 The AGSC programs are designed to meet the educational requirements for licensure as a mental Health Counselor or a Marriage and Family Therapist in New York State.
-Graduates of both programs are eligible to seek employment towards meeting the supervised experience required for licensure.
-Graduates will have up to two years to meet the experience requirement and MHC must pass a licensure qualifying examination in order to complete New York State licensure requirements.
+Graduates of both programs are eligible to seek employment towards meeting the supervised experience required for licensure upon the completion of their matriculated programs.
+Graduates will have up to three years to meet the academic experience requirement and MHC must pass a licensure qualifying examination in order to complete New York State licensure requirements.